kyunwang/their-journey-vanilla/readme.md

-* Includes documentation about part B
-- see /.... file for b
+*To [B Documentation][link-b]*

 # Their Journey
+**A proof of concept**

-A visualisation about refugees in the area of Europe.
+A visualisation about refugees in the area of Europe and around.
 Follow a journey of a refugee too while your are at it.

-[Attempt using React.js with D3.js][react-v]

 Partly based on [own project][base-pj]

 *All the code sources used in the code are in the files themselves as comments right next to the code.*

+[Attempt using React.js with D3.js][react-v]

+**Tools used**
+The tools used:
+- D3.js
+- D3-tip.js
+- Topojson.js
+- Moment.js

 # TOC
 - [Concept](#concept)